snabble/docs/api_products.md

 # Products Management API

 This documentation describes the snabble API endpoints related to the management and simple access of products.
-All this endpoints are available within the `api` subdomain.
-See [General API access](api_general.md) for general information in api access.
+These endpoints are available on the `api` subdomain.
+See [General API access](api_general.md) for general information about api access.

 ### Single product operations